MicrosoftDocs/PowerShell-Docs/reference/6/PSReadLine/About/about_PSReadLine.md

 - opening a new window (e.g. help)
 - change directories without changing the command line

-The ScriptBlock is receives two arguments:
+The ScriptBlock receives two arguments:

 - `$key` - A `[ConsoleKeyInfo]` object that is the key that triggered the custom binding.
 If you bind the same ScriptBlock to multiple keys and need